michaelrevans/fullstack-challenge-sqlite/README.md

 - How monitoring and logging could be implemented
 - SSR and SSG
 - Possible infrastructure setup to help with the above

+- Scalability of the solution:
+  - Switch to a Postgres database allowing for better scalability including introducing read replicas and sharding
+  - Infinite scroll - not implemented due to time restrictions - instead of having to click on a button to load more posts